Kovnir/FastTweener/README.md

 Will be released in AssetStore soon.

 Source of inspiration - <a href="http://dotween.demigiant.com/" target="_blank">DoTween</a>.
-This is a really powerfull and user-friendly tween engine, we use it and love it.
+DoTween is a really powerfull and user-friendly Tween Engine, we use it and love it.
 But when we faced with extra memory allocation problem we decide to make our own solution, because **DoTween allocate a lot of memory**.
 This is connected not with pooling (DoTween has a good recycling system), but with DoTween allocate memory while working.

 # Benchmarks